-The high-fidelity software prototypes were tested with the same group of users that tested the lowfidelity ones, plus computer engineering students and a group of 3 users with no experience in using handheld devices.
+The software prototypes were tested with the same group of users that tested the lowfidelity ones, plus computer engineering students and a group of 3 users with no experience in using handheld devices.
 The main focus of these last two groups was directed to interaction, usage and design.
-The patient application was actually used during a couple of days to perform specific form filling tasks. made Measurements were and usability questionnaires responded during each session.
+The patient application was actually used during a couple of days to perform specific form filling tasks.
+Measurements were made and usability questionnaires responded during each session.
 Overall the three groups found the software prototypes very promising.